landlab/landlab/docs/source/development/install/index.rst

 because it ships with a working compiler already associated with Python, whereas the EPD does not.
-On a Mac, this is less important as the Xcode app (available through iTunes) gives you the necessary compilers instead—install it now if you don’t have it!
-If you choose to use the EPD on a Windows machine, however, you’ll need to install separately either Visual Basic or MinGW and successfully associate them with your Python install.
+On a Mac, this is less important as the Xcode app (available through iTunes) gives you the necessary compilers instead—install it now if you don't have it!
+If you choose to use the EPD on a Windows machine, however, you'll need to install separately either Visual Basic or MinGW and successfully associate them with your Python install.
 See :ref:`this page<compile_in_windows>` on Windows Compilers.

-Make a GitHub Issue to contact the development team if you’re really struggling.
+Make a GitHub Issue to contact the development team if you're really struggling.
-But unless you’re really invested in Canopy and the EPD, uninstalling it and replacing with Anaconda is probably the more stress-free way to go.*
+But unless you're really invested in Canopy and the EPD, uninstalling it and replacing with Anaconda is probably the more stress-free way to go.*

-*Either way, you’ll need a working C++ compiler running alongside Python to be able to perform a full developer install.
-You’ll see errors referring to :ref:`Cython<cython>` if you don’t have working compiler when calling ``python setup.py develop`` (see :ref:`Section 2<dev_install_install>`.*
+*Either way, you'll need a working C++ compiler running alongside Python to be able to perform a full developer install.
+You'll see errors referring to :ref:`Cython<cython>` if you don't have working compiler when calling ``python setup.py develop`` (see :ref:`Section 2<dev_install_install>`.*

 Working with your local version of Landlab